 What do I like most about Butler County?
 I like that our County has a mix of both agricultural and urban areas.
 Butler County is in a position to understand the importance of both agricultural and urban conservation practices and ways to continue to promote more conservation programs.

-Contact me to learn more about our programs, scholarships, and volunteer opportunties, along with composting, rain gardens and other beneficial yard practices.
+Contact me to learn more about our education programs, scholarships, and volunteer opportunities, along with composting, rain gardens and other beneficial yard practices.

 Background: I was hired in 2004 to work with schools to provide education programs.
 Since then my job has evolved into working with volunteers, planning events, and creating all of the district's publications.